 Relationships are killed by complacency.

-Complacency can cause us to become so comfortable at work that we become ineffective and dead weight that is tossed away.
+Complacency can cause us to become so comfortable at work that we become ineffective, and deadweight tossed away.

 Taking love for granted in a romantic relationship is the quickest way to lose it.